jjrohrer/macos-virtualbox-vm/README.md

 FS1:\macOS Install Data\Locked Files\Boot Files\> boot.efi
 ```
   15. Tip: After initial installation, be sure to take a snapshot in VirtualBox so that you don't need to reinstall again, unless you found this really fun.
+  16. ProTip: To avoid going crazy, set the Guest-Capture key to something other than Command,
+	like 'Right-Alt'.

+	`VirtualBox-->Prefences-->Input-->Host Key Combination`
+  17. ProTip: To avoid the mouse scrolling backwards, in your guest machine,
+  turn off mouse "Natural" scrolling in `System Preferences-->Mouse`.
+This is
+  only an issue because your host OS is already inverting the mouse once, and
+  once is enough.

 ## Troubleshooting & Improvements